 In this Bulletin I have included a brief outline of what to expect when you arrive with your child on their first morning at kindy, and a short article on "Creating Caring Communities of Learners".
-This focus on relationships underpins all the work that we will do with your child.
+Our focus on relationships underpins all the work that we will do with your child.
 Focussing on emotional and social wellbeing is not a 'soft option' in education.
 Current brain research consistently shows that such a focus is not only enormously important in its own right, but also has direct benefits for children's engagement in learning experiences and their later achievement in school and general social adjustment throughout life.
-We will talk more about this focus at our first Parent Discussion Night early in Term 1.
+In our educational program at Ballymore we all place emphasis on developing children's executive functioning and using make believe, or pretend, play as an effective teaching and learning tool.
+We will talk more about these elements of our program at our first Parent Discussion Night early in Term 1.

-Relationships with, and between parents are also important to us at Ballymore.
+Relationships with, and between, parents are also important to us at Ballymore.
 Many past parents have made contacts at kindy that have continued on well past their children moving on to Prep.
-Together with the management committee, we will be providing social opportunities for our parents and families throughout the year.